 So, think about what you want and what you think he would want, and try to develop a relationship with him first before jumping in at the deep end, rejection is the worst feeling ever and I’d hate for anyone to have to go through it.
 Also, don’t use the word love, I always think that love is a very strong word and should only be used when it’s a definite on both people in the relationship.

-Good luck and please tell me how it goes xoposted over 5 years ago
+Good luck and please tell me how it goes xoposted almost 6 years ago

 I think there’s so many stories that seem similar, when in reality, they might not have been.
 Anyway, I have my own, which I’ll share.